crucifx01/bronze-to-conqueror/README.md

 ### Week1:
 This week will cover the basics related to setting up the enviroment and install all the necessary softwares and adjust VMs according to our need.

+### Week2:
+This week will cover the basic shell scripting using Sed and Awk.The tasks are to be performed on the given access.log file.